linsomniac/uplaybook1/README.md

     $ ./up makerole foo   #  Create a role "foo" with handlers
     $ ./up makerole foo --no-add-handlers  #  And without

-The "schema" can contain elements with the following values:
+The "options" can contain elements with the following values:

 - name (Required): The name of the argument, this is the name used to access the value in templating, so it must be a valid Python identifier (no hyphens, for example), and